Several dead in Copenhagen mall shooting; suspect arrested

-COPENHAGEN, Denmark (AP) — A gunman opened fired inside a busy shopping mall in the Danish capital on Sunday, killing several people and wounding several others, police said.
+COPENHAGEN, Denmark (AP) — A gunman opened fire inside a busy shopping mall in the Danish capital on Sunday, killing several people and wounding several others, police said.

 A 22-year-old Danish man was arrested after the shooting, Copenhagen police inspector Søren Thomassen told reporters, adding there was no indication that anyone else was involved, though police were still investigating.

-He said it was too early to speculate on the motive for the shooting, which happened in the late afternoon at Field’s, one of the biggest shopping malls in Scandinavia, located on the outskirts of the Danish capital.
+Such shootings are rare in Denmark.
+Thomassen said it was too early to speculate on the motive for the shooting, which happened in the late afternoon at Field’s, one of the biggest shopping malls in Scandinavia and located on the outskirts of the Danish capital.
+When the shots rang out, some people hid in shops while others fled in a panicked stampede, according to witnesses.

+“It is pure terror.
+This is awful,” said Hans Christian Stoltz, a 53-year-old IT consultant, who was bringing his daughters to see Harry Styles perform at concert scheduled for Sunday night near the mall.
+“You might wonder how a person can do this to another human being, but it’s beyond … beyond anything that’s possible.”

-“We have several dead and several injured,” Thomassen said, though he gave no specific casualty count.
+Thomassen gave no specific casualty count beyond saying several people were dead and several wounded.
 He said the suspect was an “ethnic Dane,” a phrase typically used to mean someone is white.

 Danish broadcaster TV2 published a grainy photo of the alleged gunman, a man wearing knee-length shorts and a tank top and holding what appeared to be a rifle in his right hand.